Convex regularization in statistical inverse learning problems: Introduction

 Inverse problems study how indirect observational data can be processed into information about objects of interest in a robust manner.
 The literature of inverse problems often adopts the perspective that the observational process can be designed or controlled to a sufficient degree.
 However, for many large-scale inverse problems in modern science and engineering massive data sets arise from poorly controllable experimental conditions.
 Such problems are closely connected to statistical learning setting, where the objective is to approximate a function $g : U \to V$ through a set of pairs $(u_n,v_n)_{n=1}^N$ drawn from an unknown probability measure on $U\times V$.

 The framework, where observational data is limited to a finite set of random and noisy point evaluations of the output, has also a tradition in inverse problems \cite{o1990convergence, bissantz2004consistency}.
 In particular, statistical inverse learning problems have recently gained attention and we give an overview below.
-Our interest lies in deriving convergence rates for general regularization schemes.
+Our interest lies in deriving convergence rates, for general regularization schemes, of the expected reconstruction error, namely, the distance (in a suitable metric) between the solutions of the inverse problem and the regularized one.
 In this regard, the state of the art was recently improved by Blanchard and M\"{u}cke \cite{blanchard2018optimal}, who derive minimax optimal convergence rates for the general spectral regularization approach in Hilbert spaces under certain classes of sampling measure.

 This paper aims at blending inverse learning theory together with recent developments in convex regularization techniques in the context of inverse problems \cite{benning2018modern, burger2004convergence}.
 Although there is a body of work studying methods such as Lasso and generalized approaches in learning theory (see, e.g., \cite{hastie2015statistical}), to the best our knowledge, general convex regularization has not been considered before for inverse statistical learning problems.
 Here, we focus on variational regularization schemes utilizing $p$-homogeneous penalties, in particular, focusing on the case $1<p \leq 2$, and derive a framework for establishing convergence rates in expected symmetric Bregman distance.
 Our work is aligned with the common assumption in learning theory that the design measure, i.e., the probability distribution generating the evaluation points $(u_n)_{n=1}^N$, is unknown.